-RAE: Your absence in the International space is largely noted in forums with International publishers wanting to know when YPN will become available to them.
+Rae: Your absence in the International realm gets mentioned in forums with International publishers wanting to know when YPN will become available to them.
 What are you expansion plans for rolling out your contextual product internationally?
-What difficulties do you face when entering the International space?
+What difficulties do you face when entering the International market?

 The challenges associated with entering international markets include localizing the product including the interfaces and underlying web services for language and other market specific needs.
 Additionally, we need to ensure that operationally, we can support customer service, payment, and other publisher services to the market.

 Rae: What are some of the common mistakes you see publishers making in regards to ad integration?
 Is there an internal listing of bad implementations, color schemes or other things that you see happening time and time again?
 Do you plan on providing tips and advice to publishers to help them maximize their earnings?

 JS: Generally speaking, we see a lot of great implementations, and others that do not optimize the opportunity as well as they could.

 For any publisher to be successful long-term, they need to provide content and services that allow them to aggregate and reach a meaningful set of users.
 So, a focus on who your users are and what is of value to them ultimately will help build sustainable value.

 For implementation tips, we recommend the following:

 - Place ads above the fold, in non-banner format